greenone092/greenone092.github.io/_posts/2020-08-11-why-start-a-website.markdown

 ## Flexibility

 Secondly, it's flexible.
 The content that I could put here is basically unlimited (except the 1Gb limit due to github pages' restrictions).
-I could type $$\LaTeX$$ [^mathjax], make a long, organised and categorized series of tutorials and guides...
+I could type $$ \LaTeX $$ [^mathjax], make a long, organised and categorized series of tutorials and guides...
 This is just impossible to deliver using any other existing social media sites.

 ## Portability